sixty-north/cosmic-ray/docs/index.md

 and it will have the same effect as running the original command.

 ## Tests

+**TODO:** Update this once teh celery implementation is more complete.

 Cosmic Ray has a number of test suites to help ensure that it works.
 The first suite is a standard `unittest` test suite that validates some if